Working to improve the lives of children and adults with mental illnesses and their families

 National Educational Alliance on Borderline Personality Disorder

-Postpartum Support International (PSI) - PSI Phone forums are available on Mondays for Dads and on Wednesdays for all callers.
-See flyer, here.
+Postpartum Support International (PSI) - PSI Phone forums are available on the 1st Mondays of the month for Dads and on Wednesdays for Moms.
+See website for times because it changes weekly. www.postpartum.net/chat-with-an-expert/#schedule.

 Pregnancy & Postpartum Support Minnesota Helpline - If you are pregnant or a new parent, find support and resources, or be paired with a peer volunteer.
 Call 612-787-7776 (PPSM) or email to email@example.com.